wangziqi2013/wangziqi2013.github.io/_posts/2020-07-29-simpoints.markdown

 times the basic block is executed during that interval.
 These vectors will then be processed, compared and clustered in the following phases.

+In the next phase, SimPoints reduces the dimention of basic block vectors before they are compared.
+Dimention reduction is necessary, since according to the paper, both the time efficiency and clustering quality of vectors are worse with high dimentional vectors.
+Dimension reduction is therefore applied to reduce the high dimention vectors, the length of which is the total number of basic blocks.
+One of the most important properties of the dimention reduction algorithm is that the distances between vectors should be preserved, although minor distortions are fine and inevitable.